 This research contributes to existing knowledge in three ways.
 First, this research studied landowners’ intentions of adopting active deer habitat management tools that potentially result in increased revenue from hunting.
 Second, this is the first scholarly effort that used TRA and TPB to analyze inter-relationships between values, norms, attitudes, and behavioral intentions in the grassland-forestland tension zone—a distinct ecoregion having a cultural significance in the United States.
 Third, following previous work (Lopez-Mosquera et al. 2014), we further the scope of TRA and TPB by adding moral norms into both theories as suggested by Ajzen (1991).
+This paper, thus, tested four models—two theories with and two without moral norms— to study intentions towards active management of forest and rangeland for deer habitat management.
 Past researchers highlighted the importance of improvement, refinement, and modifications (Lopez-Mosquera et al., 2014; Miller, 2017) of these theories by adding new predictors, testing concepts and models, and merging theories with additional attributes (Miller, 2017).
 Moral norms affect subjective norms and the perceived behavior control of an individual (Heidari et al., 2018; Lopez-Mosquera et al., 2014).
-This paper, thus, tested four models—two theories with and two without moral norms— to study intentions towards active management of forest and rangeland for deer habitat management.

 Methods

 2.1 Theoretical framework: theory of reasoned action (TRA) and theory of planned behavior (TPB)